Huxley family: Leonard Huxley and issue

 Leonard Huxley (1860–1933), the most prominent of T. H. Huxley's children, had six children, several of whom left their mark on the twentieth century.
 He was a teacher (assistant master) at Charterhouse, then assistant editor and later editor of the Cornhill Magazine.
 Huxley's major biographies were the three volumes of Life and Letters of Thomas Henry Huxley and the two volumes of Life and Letters of Sir Joseph Dalton Hooker OM GCSI.

 His first wife was Julia Arnold (1862–1908), founder in 1902 of Prior's Field School a still existing girls' school in Godalming, Surrey.
 Through her Leonard was connected to the intellectual family of the Arnolds: his wife's father was Tom Arnold (1823–1900), who married Julia Sorell, granddaughter of a former governor of Tasmania.
 Julia Arnold's sister was the best-selling novelist Mary (who wrote as Mrs Humphry Ward), her uncle the poet Matthew Arnold, and her grandfather the influential Rugby School headmaster Thomas Arnold.
-In her youth she and her sister Ethel had inspired Charles Dodgson (aka Lewis Carroll) to invent doublet (now called word ladder).
+In her youth she and her sister Ethel had inspired Charles Dodgson (aka Lewis Carroll) to invent Doublets (now called word ladder).

 Leonard and Julia had four children, including the biologist Sir Julian Sorell Huxley and the writer Aldous Leonard Huxley.
 Their middle son, Noel Trevenen (born in 1889) committed suicide in 1914.
-Their daughter, Margaret Arnold Huxley, was born in 1899 and died on 11 October 1981.
+Their daughter, Margaret Arnold Huxley, was born in 1899.
+She studied at Somerville College, Oxford and died on 11 October 1981.

 After the death of his first wife, Leonard married Rosalind Bruce (1890–1994), and had two further sons.
-The elder of these was David Bruce Huxley (1915-1992), whose daughter Angela Huxley married George Pember Darwin, son of the physicist Sir Charles Galton Darwin (and thus a great-grandson of Charles Darwin married a great-granddaughter of Thomas Huxley).
-The younger son (1917-2012) was the Nobel Prize winner, physiologist Andrew Fielding Huxley.
+The elder of these was David Bruce Huxley (1915–1992), whose daughter Angela Huxley married George Pember Darwin, son of the physicist Sir Charles Galton Darwin (and thus a great-grandson of Charles Darwin married a great-granddaughter of Thomas Huxley).
+The younger son (1917–2012) was the Nobel Prize winner, physiologist Andrew Fielding Huxley.

 A Plaque was erected in 1995 at the house in Bracknell Gardens, Hampstead to commemorate Leonard, Julian and Aldous 'Men of Science and Letters, lived here.'
+Leonard and his two wives and sons (Aldous and Julian) have their ashes buried in Watts Cemetery in Compton near the site of their Priorsfield home.